Different Names of the Voice of America

 I listened to the recording of the inaugural German broadcast of February 1 at the Library of Congress and also read the script of the third German broadcast of February 3.
 The script is headed “Stimmen aus Amerika.
 III 3.
 Februar 1942” – “Voices from America III February 3, 1942.”

 For many years, the Voice of America public relations office put out written materials showing February 24, 1942 as the date of the first VOA German-language shortwave radio broadcast.
 A former Voice of America journalist and manager Chris Kern concluded, however, based on his archival research, that the first VOA broadcast to Germany most likely went on the air on February 1, 1942.
 He found in the National Archives in College Park, Maryland the script of what may be the third German-language radio program dated February 3, 1942.
-The script is titled STIMMEN AUS AMERICA (Voices of America) and the first line of the spoken text is: “Hier spricht eine Stimme aus Amerika” (This is a voice from America.)2
+The script is titled STIMMEN AUS AMERICA (Voices of America) and the first line of the spoken text is: “Hier spricht eine Stimme aus Amerika” (This is a voice from America.)
+2

-The Roosevelt administration was not very good in informing Americans about the U.S. government’s radio broadcasts for overseas audiences.
+The Roosevelt administration was not good at informing Americans about the U.S. government’s radio broadcasts for overseas audiences.
 One of the first, if not the first U.S. government press release about World War II U.S. shortwave programs to Europe and Asia was issued on December 7, 1942 on the first anniversary of the Japanese attack on Pearl Harbor.
 It took about ten months after the first German radio broadcast went on the air for the Roosevelt administration to explain to Americans in a government press release how it was responding to Nazi and Japanese propaganda.

 In the press release, Robert E. Sherwood, Director of Overseas Operations in the Office of War Information, used the phrase “voice of America” but not as the official name of these transmissions.
-“V” in “voice” is not capitalized, either in the press release or in the magazine article to which it referred.3
+“V” in “voice” is not capitalized, either in the press release or in the magazine article to which it referred.
+3

 Sherwood, a Hollywood playwright who also served as President Roosevelt’s speechwriter, described what everyone then agreed were propaganda and psychological warfare operations aimed against America’s enemies.
 They were also designed to support underground resistance in countries under Axis occupation, as Sherwood explained in more detail in his article titled “‘Send the Word, Send the Word–Over There’: The U. S. On the Psychological Warfare Front” published in The Army and Navy Journal.
 Sherwood was put in charge in 1944 of coordinating American propaganda in VOA broadcasts with Soviet propaganda.